 Let’s say we have basic bond particulars as shown in the image below and we want to calculate the bond price.

 In this article, we discuss different bonds and ways to calculate the bond price in Excel using FV and PRICE function along with conventional bond formulas.

 What Is Bond and Bond Price?

 A fixed-income tool used by the investors to borrow money from the Capital Market is called a Bond.
 Companies, governments, and business entities use bonds to raise funds from Capital Market.
 The owners of bonds are the debtholders, creditors, or the bond issuer.
 Therefore, the bond price is the present discounted value of the future cash stream generated by a bond.
 It refers to the accumulation of present values of all likely Coupon payments plus the present value of the par value at maturity.

 There are different types of bond prices such as Zero-Coupon Bond Price, Annual Coupon Bond Price, Semi-Annual Coupon Bond Price, Dirty Bond Price, etc. Follow the below section to calculate your required bond price types.

-Method 1: Using Coupon Bond Price Formula to Calculate Bond Price
+1. Using Coupon Bond Price Formula to Calculate Bond Price in Excel

 Users can calculate the bond price using the Present Value Method (PV).
 In the method, users find the present value of all the future probable cash flows.
 Present Value calculation includes Coupon Payments and face value amount at maturity.
 The typical Coupon Bond Price formula is